shivamanandrj9/Java/fk-project-specific/sql/Locks.md

 ## Optimistic and Pessimistic Lock ##

 S/X are low-level lock modes.
 By default, plain SELECTs in MVCC don’t lock, while writes take X locks (often on index ranges via next‑key/gap).
-If you use locking reads (FOR UPDATE / FOR SHARE), the read phase also takes S/X locks.
+If you use locking reads (FOR UPDATE(X) / FOR SHARE(S)), the read phase also takes S/X locks.

 They don’t protect read-to-write reasoning or rows that don’t yet exist.
 For example, we use select to get info of some row/s and then we are making decision in between based on the value and then doing some write based on this.
 So while writing S/X will take lock on the newly written or updated row.
 If there are two transaction doing the same for example